Jo5629/jo5629-liberators/GOALS.md

   - [ ] Probably will use modgen, LBMs, or ABMs.
 - [ ] Enemies (Mobs API, Mobkit, or Creatura?).
   - [ ] Enemies to fight.
-  - [ ] Use Blender?
-(Procrastination & thinking Blender is too difficult is being a hindrance to me)
+  - [ ] Blockbench to make model. ~~Use Blender?
+(Procrastination & thinking Blender is too difficult is being a hindrance to me)~~
+  - [ ] Blender for importing/exporting as well as any simple modifications.
-- [ ] Working player.
+- [x] Working player.
   - [x] Skin
   - [x] Armor
   - [x] Set inventory when they join.